Last Updated on 1 week by Publishing Team

 - Wash your hands with soap and water regularly or use hand sanitizer;

-- Always cover your mouth with bent elbow when you cough or sneeze;
+- Always cover your mouth with a bent elbow when you cough or sneeze;

 - And avoid crowded spaces and keeping your distancing (2m) for your personal safety;

-- Do not host or attend social gathering; and
+- Do not host or attend social gatherings; and

 MoHMS number 3306177 or 158